AlvaroAlonsoFlor/wk03_weekend_homework/weekend_hw_cinema.md

 ### Basic extensions:
   - Buying tickets should decrease the funds of the customer by the price
   - Check how many tickets were bought by a customer
-  - Check how many customers are going to watch a certain film
+  - Check how many customers are going to watch a certain film DONE

 ### Advanced extensions:
   - Create a screenings table that lets us know what time films are showing